barsoom/devbook/definition_of_done/README.md

 * Stakeholders have approved it
 * In production (deployed, feature-toggled on, rolled out to everyone)
 * Stakeholders have been informed that the feature is available
-* Replaced legacy data and code has been removed
+* Old data and old code has been removed (if applicable)